zkintro/zkintro/content/it/temp.md

 In the last century, computers and the Internet have taken over the world.
 These technologies are everywhere, in everything we do, for better or worse.
 On top of these, we build platforms, companies, empires.
 These are things like your MAMAA (Microsoft, Apple, Meta, Alphabet, Amazon).
 Then there's the belly of the beast - your payment networks, governmental services, and the plethora of B2B applications that silently run the world.
 Finally, there's a long tail of other things - your cute filter image app, language learning platform, or online community.

 Nell'ultimo secolo, computer e internet hanno conquistato il mondo.
 Queste tecnologie sono ovunque, in tutto quello che facciamo, nel bene e nel male.
 Su queste basi abbiamo costruito piattaforme, aziende, veri e propri imperi.
 Parliamo dei giganti MAMAA (Microsoft, Apple, Meta, Alphabet, Amazon).
-Poi c'è il cuore nascosto della bestia: le reti di pagamento, i servizi governativi e l'enorme quantità di applicazioni B2B che regolano silenziosamente il mondo.
+Poi c'è il ventre della bestia: le reti di pagamento, i servizi governativi e l'enorme quantità di applicazioni B2B che regolano silenziosamente il mondo.
 Infine, troviamo una miriade di altre piccole realtà: app con filtri simpatici, piattaforme per imparare le lingue, o comunità online.

 You expect to achieve a specific goal when you input data into yet another online service.
 It might be a small goal, like reaching out to a friend, distracting yourself from work, or something big like applying for a mortgage.
 But what happens to all this data?
 This includes the data you consciously know about and the iceberg of hidden data you are unaware of.
 Will what you are trying to achieve actually happen, or will there be some problem, either straight away or a year from now?